HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

 Alright, now take everything that was just said in the entire past Section and LITERALLY double that.

 Extra Lights are lights that don't come from the sun (torches, magic, light switches, etc.).
-They are handled in a similar way, yet, they lack the ShadowCode 2.
+They are handled in a similar way, only changing its Shadow Code 2 to symbolize maximum luminosity blocks.
 Whenever a Voxel contains both Natural Light and Extra Light information, the highest valued one will be used by the Shader.

 Note that Extra Lights are constantly calculated and directional Extra Lights are always deleted whenever the ShadowMapping stage kicks in.